Ma1ko0/lightfulrest-PHP/Readme.md

 ## License

-This project is licensed under the MIT License - see the see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE).